-Focus on laboratory techniques used in organic research purification/separation, characterization and spectroscopy, and the synthesis of organic compounds.
+Focus on laboratory techniques used in organic research including purification/separation, physical characterization and spectroscopy, and the synthesis of organic compounds.

 CHEM 3153 #Organic Chemistry II

 Continuation of CHEM 3053 with emphasis on the reactivity, synthesis and reaction mechanism of other major classes of organic compounds.